Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Methodology

 \textbf{Internal Call}: In inter-procedural data flow analysis, we first correlate related functions involved in a function call by destination address and parameter passing.
 Subsequently, Def-Use analysis is performed within each function to trace the propagation path of each variable.
 After completing the independent analysis of each function, we merge the variable propagation graphs to form a complete data flow graph.
-Considering the exponential increase in complexity of the inter-procedural analysis, to ensure the feasibility of the analysis, we set an approximation that only a maximum of two layers of function calls is allowed.
+Considering the exponential increase in complexity of the inter-procedural analysis, to ensure the feasibility of the analysis, we set an approximation that only a maximum of two layers of function calls are allowed.

 \textbf{External Call}: For the case where the target function is a POSIX API, we can directly infer the type of the arguments by leveraging external knowledge.
-For example, if a variable is passed as the first argument to the \textit{read} function after dereferencing, it can be determined that the variable is of type \textit{int *}.
-For non-POSIX API function calls, the instructions that prepare the context of the function call can similarly reflect the characteristics of the variable, thus aiding in type recovery.
+For example, if a variable is passed as the first argument to the \textit{read} function after dereferencing, it can be determined that the variable is of type \textit{int *}. {These details will be presented in Section \ref{sec:construction.VSG}.} For non-POSIX API function calls, the instructions that prepare the context of the function call can similarly reflect the characteristics of the variable, thus aiding in type recovery.

-In addition, the call instruction has important implications in program analysis.
+In addition, the call instruction has {implicit side effects} in program analysis.
 Prior to the execution of a call instruction, registers, and memory are usually in a particular state.
 However, the execution of a call instruction triggers a subroutine call, which may contain a large number of instructions that potentially modify the state of registers and memory prior to the call instruction.
 Therefore, after the call instruction is executed, we cannot simply assume that the state of all registers and memory space remains the same as before the call.

 The ABI explicitly specifies the semantics of function calls, stating that the state of the callee-saved registers should remain unchanged before and after the execution of a call instruction, while the state of the caller-saved registers may change.
 Based on the principle of conservatism in program analysis, in Reaching Definition Analysis, the call instruction is usually regarded as destroying the original definitions of all caller-saved registers while keeping the state of all callee-saved registers unchanged.
 This treatment ensures the precision and reliability of the program analysis.